emg36/wagtailgmaps/README.md

 A fork from sprinload/wagtailgmaps with some changes purely for my benefit in a particular project.
 Some minor changes to add a lat/lng input as well as the actual address.

-Pip install watailgmaps won't work for this fork but will get you started.

 I have the default address for the map as 'Christchurch, New Zealand'.
 If you change this you might want to change the condition in the js looking comparing the params.address.

-Call the tag with the geo_location i.e. latlng rather than an address to set the marker where you want rather than setting the marker in the default position within the address. {% map_editor form.map_geo.value 100 "%" 300 "px" 16 %}
+Call the tag with the map_geo i.e. latlng rather than an address to set the marker where you want rather than setting the marker in the default position within the address. {% map_editor form.map_geo.value 100 "%" 300 "px" 16 %}

 ![Wagtailgmaps screenshot](http://i.imgur.com/9m9Gfcf.png)